8 easy steps on how to improve your website and outshine your competition

 2) Research effective keywords

 Now is the best time to start researching new keywords related to your website.
 Begin by finding out what your competitors are doing on-page and then move onto writing quality content or hiring a good copywriter who can add in these keywords naturally to your site.

 Find keywords that have a very high demand and low levels of competition for greatest success.
-Long tail keywords can be specially rewarding.
-By long tail we mean keywords that are more likely to be typed into a search engine when a person is closer to the purchase point.
+Long-tail keywords can be especially rewarding.
+By long tail, we mean keywords that are more likely to be typed into a search engine when a person is closer to the purchase point.
 Using these keywords throughout your website is central to any content marketing plan you may wish to pursue.

 The emphasis here is on quality not quantity.
 You can upload 10 articles a day and get nowhere unless your content is of a high standard, relevant and adds something to the party.